Learning how to Photograph Dance Recital Portraits is the best decision I ever made…

 Typically dance schools will have a few rooms where they teach classes.

-You want to set up in one room, have another room for changing, and then a waiting room or sales area.
+You want to set up in one room, have another for changing, and then if there is a third, use for the sales area.

 WATCH out for mirrors